 Humankind has always looked to the sky in wonder, with a desire to understand the universe and ourselves.

 To grasp the mysteries of the cosmos, medieval scholars drew heavily upon diverse written, visual, and oral traditions, including Greco-Roman, Islamic, Jewish, and Zoroastrian.
-In particular, they looked to Plato, Aristotle, Ptolemy, and the texts of many ancient and classical writers who flourished in pockets of Afro-Eurasia, from Ireland to the Middle East.
+In particular, they looked to Plato, Aristotle, Ptolemy, and the texts of many ancient and classical writers that flourished in pockets of Afro-Eurasia, from Ireland to the Middle East.
 For example, a 12th-century Miscellany at the Getty contains numerous depictions of constellations, and the writer included captions indicating the names of these star-clusters in both Latin and Arabic.

 In this illumination from Rudolf von Ems’ World Chronicle we see the wise Jonicus (the supposed fourth son of Noah), who was dubbed the first astronomer for his systematic approach to studying celestial phenomena.